-We proposes an “appropriate durability” as a new sustainable design method: not to set up excessive architectural strength to the pavilion but rather construct with appropriate materials that are durable only for a period of the event.
-From this perspective, Paper Pavilion is designed by reconsidering paper as architectural material in order to create the appropriate pavilion for 4 days last event, CHART.
-In this condition, the paper is the most suitable material that is sustainable and strong enough material to accommodate this short-term event.
+The fifth edition of CHART sought pavilion designs in line with notions of sustainable construction and fabrication method; urbanization and up-cycled material design.
+PAN- PROJECTS proposes “appropriate durability” as a new sustainable design method: not to set up excessive architectural strength to a pavilion but rather construct with appropriate materials that only last for the duration of an event.
+From this perspective, Paper Pavilion is designed by considering paper as an architectural material in order to create the appropriate pavilion for 3 days last art fair.
+In this condition, papers appeal as the most suitable material, not only because it is a recyclable material but also because of its strength.
+Paper is the material that is only usable for such a short-term event, which feature provides certain uniqueness to the pavilion that indicates the potential of the new sustainable design method.

 - Copenhagen, Denmark